-Your doctor may want you to have eye tests and psychological tests to see why you are having problems learning.
+Your doctor may want you to have eye tests, hearing tests and psychological tests to see why you are having problems learning.
 Don't worry these tests don't hurt.

-Can you see things clearly when they are farther away
+Can you see things clearly when they are further away?

 Your teacher may give you some special help.
 If the tests show that you have dyslexia then there are special programs that you can do at home and at school to help you learn and cope.

 "I have learned that I make spelling mistakes even when I’m trying really hard so I use a dictionary or my spellchecker all the time to check my work."
 Anna

 "My mum told me that she has dyslexia too, but she has a really good job and is really smart."
 Jason

 "My teacher told me that lots of really famous people had dyslexia, I think one of them was Albert Einstein.
 She said that dyslexic kids are not dumb they just learn differently."
 Mayur

 "I try really hard to write neatly but my page doesn't look as neat as my friends.
 My teacher knows that I am trying and she has told me to always write up close to the margin and always use a ruler to underline work and that helps to make my page look neater.
 I get to do a lot of work on my computer too so I can use a spellcheck."
 Kristen

 "I did special courses to help me read and write when I was in Grade 4.
 I went to a teacher after school.